 We received institutional accreditation in 2006 from The Higher Learning Commission of the North Central Association of Colleges and Schools, a regional accrediting agency recognized by the Secretary of Education.
+We are currently engaged in the reaccreditation process, which was scheduled in the normal course for the 2010-11 academic year.
+As part of this regularly scheduled evaluation process, we submitted a self-study in January 2011 and will undergo an on-site reaccreditation visit in February 2011.

-Our next comprehensive evaluation will be in 2010-2011, as part of a regularly scheduled evaluation process.
-In November 2008, The Higher Learning Commission conducted a focused visit for the purpose of considering an expansion of our mission to include liberal arts bachelors degrees.
-In December 2008, The Higher Learning Commission conducted a focused evaluation in February 2009 due to the August 2008 change in ownership under The Higher Learning Commission's standards, and the site visitors did not identify concerns related to the August 2008 change and our accreditation status.
+In November 2008, The Higher Learning Commission conducted a focused visit for the purpose of considering an expansion of our mission to include liberal arts bachelor's degrees.
+In December 2008, The Higher Learning Commission approved expansion of our mission to include liberal arts bachelor's degrees.
+The Higher Learning Commission conducted a focused evaluation in February 2009 due to the August 2008 change in ownership under The Higher Learning Commission's standards, and the site visitors identified no concerns related to the August 2008 change and our accreditation status.

 Accreditation is a non-governmental system for recognizing educational institutions and their programs for student performance, governance, integrity, educational quality, faculty, physical resources, administrative capability and resources, and financial stability.
-In the United States, this recognizion comes primarily through private voluntary associations that accredit institutions or programs of higher education.
+In the United States, this recognition comes primarily through private voluntary associations that accredit institutions or programs of higher education.
 To be recognized by the Secretary of Education, accrediting agencies must adopt specific standards and procedures for their review of educational institutions or programs.
 Accrediting agencies establish criteria for accreditation, conduct peer-review evaluations of institutions and programs, and publicly designate those institutions that meet their criteria.
 Accredited schools are subject to periodic review by accrediting agencies to determine whether such schools maintain the performance, integrity, and quality required for accreditation.

-The Higher Learning Commission is the same accrediting agency that accredits such universities as The University of Chicago, Northwestern University, West Virginia University, and other degree-granting public and private colleges and universities in its region (including, Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, West Virginia, Wisconsin and Wyoming).
+The Higher Learning Commission is the same accrediting agency that accredits such universities as The University of Chicago, Northwestern University, West Virginia University, and other degree-granting public and private colleges and universities in its region (including Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, West Virginia, Wisconsin and Wyoming).

 Accreditation by The Higher Learning Commission is an important attribute of ours.
 Colleges and universities depend, in part, on accreditation in evaluating transfers of credit and applications to graduate schools.
 Employers rely on the accredited status of institutions when evaluating a candidate's credentials, and students and corporate and government sponsors under tuition reimbursement programs look to accreditation for assurance that an institution maintains quality educational standards.
-Moreover, institutional accreditation by an accrediting agency recognized by the Secretary of Education is necessary for eligibility to participate in tuition assistance programs of the United States Armed Forces and Title IV programs.
+Moreover, institutional accreditation by an accrediting agency recognized by the

+Secretary of Education is necessary for eligibility to participate in tuition assistance programs of the United States Armed Forces and Title IV programs.